-Just recently, British grocery company, Tesco was scruitinzed for creating fictitious farm names that replaced their “Everyday Value” branded products.
-Simply put, the farms don’t even exist.
-Seriously…they’re just made up.
-So, when customers think they are picking up roasted turkey or a bag of apples with the extremely British countryside sounding “Rosedene” and “Nightingale” label, the product itself is being imported as far away as Chile.
+Just recently, a British grocery company replaced their "Everyday Value" branded products with products named similarly to British farms.
+Simply put, the farms don't even exist.
+Seriously...they're just made up.
+So, when customers think they are picking up roasted turkey or a bag of apples with the extremely British countryside sounding "Rosedene" and "Nightingale" label, the product itself is being imported as far away as Chile.
 Yikes!

 Phil Bicknell, the UK's National Farmer's Union Head of Food and Farming said: "It is clear that Tesco have identified that customers have a positive affinity with farmers and want to capitalise on this."